 Buncombe County woman's house destroyed by fire days after her parents killed in wreck

-A Buncombe County family suffers yet another setback just a week following the crash that killed Roger and Judy Rector.
+A Buncombe County family suffers yet another setback just a week following the crash that killed Roger and Judi Rector.
 Saturday morning, fire gutted daughter Gwen Goldthwaite's home on Bradshaw Circle in Candler which only adds to the sadness.